CONCEPT PREVIEW Fill in the blank(s) to correctly complete each s... | Channels for Pearson+

 Textbook QuestionTextbook Question

 CONCEPT PREVIEW Fill in the blank(s) to correctly complete each sentence.
-The circle with center (3, 6) and radius 4 has equation _________.
+The point (4, ________) lies on the graph of the equation y = 3x - 6.

 Verified Solution